gettis-io/immersion-into-spring-security/README.md

 To run any lesson app:
 1. checkout master branch
-2. Open terminal and call `./gradlew :module_1:lesson_1:bootRun` or any other
+2. Open terminal and call `./gradlew :module_1:lesson_1:bootRun` or another lesson and module.